My Check Engine Light Came On. Now What?

 You need new oxygen sensors: Oxygen sensors measure the unburned oxygen present in your exhaust system.
 A faulty oxygen sensor can result in up to 40% decrease in fuel efficiency.

 Your catalytic converter has failed: A catalytic converter converts the highly toxic exhaust from your engine into less harmful carbon dioxide.
-A faulty catalytic converter can lead to decreased fuel economy and can cause you to not pass the Virginia State Emissions test.
+A faulty catalytic converter can lead to decreased fuel economy and can cause you to fail ther Virginia State Emission Test.

 You need to repair or replace your spark plugs: Bad spark plugs can cause your oxygen sensors and catalytic converter to fail eventually.
 Having your spark plugs checked will not only ensure performance and fuel efficiency in the short term but protect you from long term issues.